 For all-around value with an acceptable price tag, the Cuisinart Precision Master stand mixer is a great choice.
 Its powerful motor can handle two loaves of wet, heavy bread dough, and it does a fine job of blending cookie dough and whipping egg whites.

 In our bread test, the Cuisinart kneaded two loaves of dough in 10 minutes with no trouble at all.
 It did a fine job on cookie dough, incorporating all ingredients quickly and well, and when we added chocolate chips, they blended in nicely.
 And it aced our whipped egg whites test.
 It is equipped with 12 power settings and on the highest one you get some serious energy for aerating things like egg whites or whipping cream.

 This stand mixer offers some excellent extras: The "low" setting is truly low, which helps avoid getting doused with flour when adding dry ingredients, and the 5.5-quart stainless steel bowl is the biggest of all the mixers we reviewed.
 The bowl also has a sturdy handle, which is helpful when you want to remove a bowl full of batter or dough from the base.

 This comes with a whisk, dough hook and paddle, and you can separately buy a frozen dessert maker, a meat grinder, a pasta roller and cutter tool, and a pasta extruder.
-You get a choice of six colors, which is great compared to mixers with only one, but far fewer than the KitchenAid Artisan.
+You get a choice of six colors, which is great compared to mixers with only one, but far fewer than the KitchenAid options.

-4. Oster Planetary FPSTSMPL1: best compact mixer
+4. Oster Planetary: Best compact stand mixer

 Bowl capacity: 4.5 | Number of speeds: 12 | Locking tilt head: Yes | Number of colors: 5 | Warranty: 2 year